 You need a prescription for Retin-A, so I called my derm and was off to the pharmacy.
 My insurance didn’t cover the prescription, so my cost was $125.
-I carefully read the pharmacist instructions and soon came to understand why this product has a bad rap.
-There are a lot of “rules” in how you use this product.
+I carefully read the pharmacist instructions and soon came to understand why this product isn’t promoted more widely in the beauty industry.
+There are a lot of “rules” in how you use this product properly.

 Rule number 1: Always apply Retin-A at nighttime, before bed time.
 Tretinoin, the active ingredient in Retin-A, breaks down in sunlight.

 Rule number 2: Wait until your skin is completely dry after washing your face before you apply Retin-A. If you apply it to damp skin it’s more likely to have irritating side effects like redness and itching.

 Rule number 3: A little goes a long way.
 Use only a “pea sized” portion for your entire face.